tyt2y3/teeth/readme.md

 It is my spare time project to make some fun out of teeth-teeth and brain demon.

-I will be maintaining this code base until Jan 31 2013, and _may_ accept feature request to until Jan 10 2013. (dont take my word too seriously)
+I will be maintaining this code base until Jan 31 2013, and _may_ accept feature request.

 # Hackability
 This game is designed to be hackable.
 It should be easy to design custom levels, maps and sprites.
 And with some coding, everything is possible.